davidrosenberg/ml2015/README.md

 Ideally while editing you should be using an [EditorConfig](http://editorconfig.org/) plugin for your text editor to enforce a few basic stylistic things.

+We are trying to maintain a reasonable HTML document outline (so, don't use `<section>` as if it were `<div>`).
+To preview the document outline, use the [HTML 5 Outliner tool](https://gsnedders.html5.org/outliner/); here's [a direct link to the outline for the current version](https://gsnedders.html5.org/outliner/process.py?url=https%3A%2F%2Fdavidrosenberg.github.io%2Fml2015%2F%23home).

 ### Building locally

 Be sure to have [io.js](https://iojs.org/) installed.
 (Node.js will do if you feel like rockin' in 2013 style.)